azofeifa/FStitch/README.md

 ##FStitch train
-FStitch uses two probabilistic models to classify regions of high read density that may be indicative of nascent transcription (GRO-seq) or read coverage peak (ChIP-seq): Logistic Regression and a Hidden Markov Model.
+FStitch uses two probabilistic models to classify regions of high read density that may be indicative of nascent transcription (GRO-seq) or a read coverage peak (ChIP-seq): Logistic Regression and a Hidden Markov Model.
 The logistic regression coefficients are estimated via a user defined label training file.
 Sense we are classifying regions as signal or noise, FStitch requires regions of the genome that show characteristic transcription or high read dense profiles and regions of the genome that display noise or not a profile of nascent transcription or a read dense region.
 With this information, FStitch trains a logistic regression classifier and then couples it to a hidden markov model.
 The transition parameters for the HMM are learned via the Baum Welch algorithm and thus do not require user label training data.

 This file comprise four columns that are separated by tabs.